Chunleshy/DevDiaries/doc/README.md

 The bloger must not be able to edit other usrer article<br>

-## Mitigation Criteria for mis-user story  5
+## Mitigation Criteria for mis-user story  3
 strong access controls and authentication mechanisms must be implemented to prevent unauthorized access to website The blogger must login with valid credentials<br>
 The bloger must not be able to send malicios code through the comment<br>
 All the text in the text box must be render as plain text<br>
-escape html must be enforced for all the text boxes<br>
+Escape html must be enforced for all the text boxes<br>

-This App is design with Docker, Django and Python by Olukunle Amoo